umairhaider/ActuatorAI/README.md

 - **🔸 Customizable Formatters** - Format action results in a user-friendly way
 - **🔸 LLM-Based Formatting** - Automatic natural language formatting when no custom formatter is provided
 - **🔸 Easy Integration** - Works with any Python function or method
+- **🔸 Multiple Interfaces** - Support for REST API and Telegram bots

 ## 🚀 Installation